 The growth of lithium demand over the last decade has been led by the rapidly increasing use of lithium in rechargeable battery applications in the form of lithium carbonate and more recently lithium hydroxide.
-The development of present and future lithium operations is highly dependent upon the currently projected demand for and uses of lithium-based end products, including lithium-ion batteries for electric vehicles and other large format batteries that currently have limited market share and whose projected adoption rates are not assured.
+The development of present and future lithium operations is highly dependent upon the currently projected demand for and uses of lithium-based end products, including lithium-ion batteries for electric vehicles, ESS installations and other large format batteries whose projected adoption rates are not assured.
 Many factors may affect the viability of lithium projects and the demand for lithium products, including:

-- the cost-effectiveness, performance and reliability of lithium-ion batteries; - the development and adoption of other battery technologies, including sodium-ion and other non-lithium alternatives, as well as developments that reduce lithium intensity; - fluctuations in economic and market conditions that affect the viability of conventional engines, such as increases or decreases in the prices of oil, gas and other fossil fuels; - the availability of government subsidies and incentives to support the development of the electric transportation industry; and - the availability of favourable regulation for electric batteries and electric vehicles within the electric power industry and the broader energy industry.
+- the cost-effectiveness, performance and reliability of lithium-ion batteries; - the development and adoption of other battery technologies, including sodium-ion and other non-lithium alternatives (such as hydrogen storage), as well as developments that reduce lithium intensity, such as hybrid and extended range EVs; - fluctuations in economic and market conditions that affect the viability of conventional internal combustion engines, such as increases or decreases in the prices of oil, gas and other fossil fuels; - the availability of government subsidies and incentives to support the development of the electric transportation industry and adoption of EVs by consumers; and - the availability of favourable regulation for electric batteries and electric vehicles within the electric power industry and the broader energy industry.

-To the extent that such markets do not develop in the manner contemplated by the Company, then the long-term growth in the market for lithium products will be adversely affected, which would inhibit the potential for development of the projects on which the Company has a royalty interest, their potential commercial viability and would otherwise have a negative effect on the business, financial condition and prospects of the Company.
-In addition, as a commodity and industrial chemical, lithium market demand is subject to the substitution effect in which end-users adopt an alternate commodity as a response to supply constraints or increases in market pricing.
+To the extent that such markets do not develop in the manner contemplated by the Company, then the long-term growth in the market for lithium products will be adversely affected, which would inhibit the potential for development and potential commercial viability of the projects on which the Company has a royalty interest and would otherwise have a negative effect on the business, financial condition and prospects of the Company.
+In addition, as a commodity and industrial chemical, lithium market demand is subject to the substitution effect in which end-users adopt alternate commodities as a response to supply constraints or increases in market pricing.
 To the extent that these factors arise in the market for lithium, it could have a negative impact on overall prospects for growth of the lithium market and pricing, which in turn could have a negative effect on the operators of the projects in which we have a royalty interest.

-The development and adoption of non-lithium battery technologies could significantly impact our prospects and future revenues technologies are being researched with the goal of making batteries lighter, more efficient, faster charging and less expensive, and some of these could be less reliant on lithium compounds.
-The development and adoption of new battery technologies that rely on inputs other than lithium compounds (such as sodium-ion batteries), could significantly impact the prospects and future revenues of the Company, which are heavily dependent on continued demand for lithium.
+The development and adoption of non-lithium battery technologies could significantly impact our prospects and future revenues

+Lithium and its derivatives are the preferred raw materials for certain industrial applications, such as current and next generation high energy density batteries for use in electric vehicles and ESS installations.
+Alternative materials and technologies are being researched with the goal of making batteries lighter, more efficient, faster charging and less expensive, and some of these technologies could be less reliant on lithium.
+The development and adoption of new battery technologies that rely on inputs other than lithium compounds (such as sodium-ion batteries) or that reduce lithium intensity could significantly impact the prospects and future revenues of the Company, which are heavily dependent on continued demand for lithium.
 The Company cannot predict which new technologies may ultimately prove to be commercially viable and in what timeframe.
-In addition, alternatives to such products may become more economically attractive as global commodity prices shift.
-Any of these events could adversely affect demand for and market prices of lithium, thereby resulting in a material adverse effect on the economic feasibility of extracting any mineralization discovered by operators and reducing or eliminating any reserves identified by such operators.
+In addition, alternatives to lithium products may become more economically attractive as global commodity prices shift.
+Any of these events could adversely affect demand for and market prices of lithium, thereby resulting in a material adverse effect on the economic feasibility of extracting any mineralization discovered by project operators and reducing or eliminating the viability of lithium deposits identified by such operators.